bitsofcotton/catg/README.md

 # bitsofcotton/catg
 Categorize series of inputs into svd unitary matrices.

+# Contexts
+There exists support vector machine and so on to categorize vector series.
+So this is another categorizer on vector series to make them into operator.
+(I didn't searched well, so might be preceding results exists.)

 # How to use
     SimpleVector<double> ins(/* some size */);
     Catg<double> cat(ins.size());